 These days, we deal with a lot of different types of media files.
 JPEG, PNG, TIFF, MOV, SVG, and yes, PDF.
-If you know and love Canva the way that I do, you’ve probably realized that Canva isn’t very PDF friendly.
-This can be frustrating because a lot of the documents we receive these days are PDFs.
-So, what should you do?
-How can you upload a PDF to Canva?
+If you know and love Canva the way that I do, you’ll be happy to know that you can upload PDFs to the platform and use them for your designs.

-- JPEGs and PNGs under 25MB each and under 100 million pixels total
+- JPEG, PNG, HEIC, and WebP images under 25MB each and under 100 million pixels total

 - SVG images under 3MB each, between 150 to 200 pixels wide, and saved as “SVG 1.1”